 Denis Kessler joined the Group on November 4, 2002, with the objective of turning the Company around in the face of a very difficult financial situation.
 The Board of Directors considered that, in order to achieve this, it was preferable to entrust him with the powers of Chairman of the Board of Directors and of Chief Executive Officer.
 When his term was renewed in May 2011, the Board of Directors considered that Denis Kessler had demonstrated the benefits of combining the offices of Chairman of the Board of Directors and Chief Executive Officer during the turnaround period experienced by SCOR between 2003 and 2007, and then during the economic crisis between 2007 and 2011.
 The Board of Directors thus felt it was in the best interests of SCOR, its shareholders and all its employees, for Denis Kessler to be re-appointed as Chairman and Chief Executive Officer and to continue the development of the Group.
 By combining the roles of Chairman and Chief Executive Officer, the Company benefits from a faster decision-making process and strategic alignment in terms of its governance bodies.
-Since 2011, SCOR's results have demonstrated the success of this form of governance and on September 7, 2016 the Board of Directors announced publicly that it had decided unanimously to propose to the Shareholders' Meeting the extension of Denis Kessler's directorship for a fouryear period, in order for him to be re-appointed by the Board as the Group's Chairman and Chief Executive Officer.
+The Shareholders' Meeting of April 27, 2017 approved the extension of Denis Kessler's directorship for a four-year period and the Board of Directors of April 27, 2017 decided unanimously to re-appoint him as the Company's Chairman and Chief Executive Officer and person effectively running the Company.

-The Chairman and Chief Executive Officer has executive authority to manage SCOR's business, subject to the prior authorization of the Board of Directors or the shareholders for certain decisions as required by law and by the Company's bylaws, and subject to compliance with the French Insurance Code according to which the actual management of SCOR must be carried out by at least two people.
+The Chairman and Chief Executive Officer has executive authority to manage SCOR's business, subject to the prior authorization of the Board of Directors or the shareholders for certain decisions as required by law and by the Company's bylaws, and subject to compliance with the French Insurance Code according to which SCOR must be effectively run by at least two persons (cf. "Four Eyes Principle" mentioned in Section 1.3.1 - Governance of the Group/Group Executive Committee).
 The Chairman and Chief Executive Officer has the authority to act on behalf of and in the name of SCOR and to represent SCOR in dealings with third parties, subject only to those powers expressly reserved by law to the Board of Directors or the shareholders.
 The Chairman and Chief Executive Officer determines, and is responsible for, the implementation of SCOR's goals, strategies and budgets, which are reviewed and monitored by the Board of Directors.